 In June1869, John Roebling’s foot was crushed on the Fulton Ferry slip in Brooklyn while surveying the centerline for the proposed bridge.
 Twenty-four days later, he died of lockjaw at age 63.
 The following month, Washington Roebling was appointed to succeed his father as chief engineer on the Brooklyn Bridge.

 Construction began on the Brooklyn Bridge in 1870.
-Although stricken with caisson disease in 1872 – which made him a partial invalid – Washington was able to overcome many difficulties to complete the bridge in 1883.
+Although stricken with caisson disease in 1872 – which made him a partial invalid – Washington was able to overcome many difficulties to complete the bridge in 1883, with the vital assistance of his wife Emily.
 With a central span of 1595 feet, it became the world’s longest bridge, surpassing its forerunner at Cincinnati.

 There was record flooding on the Ohio River in 1883, and the following year was even worse with water here reaching the 71-foot level.
 The Ohio approach to the bridge then ended at Front Street and it was under water.
 The bridge company provided skiffs to transport pedestrians between the bridge and a point on Walnut Street.